How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 Electric composters for your kitchen are great modern alternatives to having a large outdoor compost pile.
 Most electric composters have a similar process of drying, grinding and cooling organic household waste to create healthy dirt.

-An electric composter is beneficial in three big ways: it’s not going to stink, electric composting is effortless, and it’s much faster than traditional composting.
+A food waste recycler is beneficial in three big ways: it’s not going to stink, electric composting is effortless, and it’s much faster than traditional composting.
 With Lomi, for example, you just fill it with your kitchen scraps, press a button, and receive nutrient-rich dirt in less than a day!

 Lomi by Pela